-This module is, to the author's knowledge, one of the very few ones using bank switching.
+This module is, to the author's knowledge, one of the few ones using bank switching.
 The idea of using an auxiliary bank originated from the usage of the very long ROM image internal table required by CLLIB and ROMLIB.
-Even after completing the page#4-aware version of CL\UTILS, it was clear that a bank-switching version would be the ultimate solution, which has also enabled an enhanced implementation of the Unit Management System (UMS) to be included.
+Even after completing the page#4-aware version of CL_UTILS, it was clear that a bank-switching version would be the ultimate solution, which also enabled an enhanced implementation of the Unit Management System (UMS) to be included.

-Version 4B doubled the number of banks (expanding from 2 to 4), and added the sub-functions launchers, FAT catalogs, and many other functions to the list - touching a large variety of functional areas: Buffer management, Extended Memory enhancements, Alpha functions, HEPAX functions, and last but certainly not least all those Y-functions removed from the YFNP module.

-The main launcher $\Sigma CL$ has been tweaked to also connect with the FAT groups via the dedicated subfunction catalogs and launchers: XQ1, XQ2, XXEQ and XFAT - enough to make your head spin but yet easy to grasp.
+Subsequent versions doubled the number of banks (expanding from 2 to 4), and added the subfunctions launchers, FAT catalogs, and many other functions to the list - touching a large variety of functional areas: Buffer management, Extended Memory enhancements, Alpha functions, HEPAX functions.
+And last but definitely not least the CL Expanded Memory functions for backup.
+The main launcher ECL was tweaked to also connect with the FAT groups via the dedicated subfunction catalogs and launchers: XQ1\$, XQ2\$, XXEQ and XFAT - enough to make your head spin but yet easy to grasp.
 We can say this is the all-wheel drive version, 4x4 - with the four banks using the Library#4.
 Bank switching is managed behind the scenes by the launchers.
 Each function is responsible for returning to Bank-1 upon completion.
-The user needs not be concerned with all this power and simply use it seamlessly.
+The user needs not to be concerned with all this power and simply use it seamlessly.